 Big Data will be the foundation for personalised healthcare, especially the application of algorithmic tools capable of converting raw data to large datasets.

-Big Data will be beneficial in the planning and implementation of radiological procedures in radiology departments.
+Big Data will be beneficial in the planning and implementing of radiological procedures in radiology departments.
 Therefore, the potential future applications of Big Data are scheduling scans, creating patient-specific personalised scanning protocols, radiologist decision support, emergency reporting, and virtual quality assurance for the radiologist.

 The analytic process can support the targeted use of Big Data on images.
 In addition, several screening software tools designed to handle Big Data can be used to find correlations among the datasets.
 For example, slight changes in the parenchymal density, solitary pulmonary nodule, and focal hepatic lesions of a multidimensional anatomical image.

 Running more complex applications such as 3-D multiplanar reconstructions (MPR) and volumetric rendering (VR) is possible in this situation.
 In addition, a curved planar reconstruction consumes higher system resources on targeted data subsets than querying the complete cross-sectional imaging dataset.

 This preventative selection of the dataset can significantly reduce system requirements, such as system memory, server load, and the ability to provide rapid results.

 Big Data should not become garbage data resulting from secondary analysis and not reasonably storing non-structured data.